If you love a traditional Mexican mangonada, then you’ll love this spin on the classic recipe: mangonada popsicles!

 - Sprinkle with Tajín to taste, or pour Tajín on a small plate and dip the tips of each popsicle in a little Tajín and serve.

-Cook time listed is for time needed to freeze the popsicles.
+Inactive time listed is for time needed to freeze the popsicles.